Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ### Advantages of Decorator Pattern 🪄 :

-- **Flexible Alternative to Subclassing 🔄:** Adds new behaviors to objects without affecting other objects of the same class.
+- **Flexible Alternative to SubClassing 🔄:** Adds new behaviors to objects without affecting other objects of the same class.
 - **Runtime Addition and Removal 🕰️:** Decorators can be added to and removed from an object dynamically at runtime.
 - **Code Reuse and Reduction 🔄:** Encapsulates specific features in decorator classes, promoting code reuse and reducing redundancy.
+- **Clear Code Structure:** The Decorator pattern promotes a clear and structured design, making it easier for developers to understand how different features and responsibilities are added to objects.

 ### Disadvantages of Decorator Pattern 🆘 :

 - **Many Small Objects 🧩:** Can lead to situations with many small objects, complicating the design and debugging.
 - **Difficult Removal of Specific Wrapper 🔄:** It's challenging to remove a specific wrapper from the wrappers stack.
 - **Complex Initial Configuration 🤯:** Initial configuration code of layers might look ugly in complex systems with many decorators.
+- **Increased Number of Classes:** When using the Decorator pattern, you often end up with a large number of small, specialized decorator classes.
+This can lead to a proliferation of classes in your codebase, which may increase maintenance overhead.

+- **Order of Decoration:** The order in which decorators are applied can affect the final behavior of the object.
+If decorators are not applied in the correct order, it can lead to unexpected results.
+Managing the order of decorators can be challenging, especially in complex scenarios.

 ## Facade 🏰